trrabby/prestige-wheels-a4-l2-server/readme.md

-# Car Store Backend with Express and TypeScript
+# Prestige Wheels, a Car Store Management App, Backend with Express and TypeScript

-This project is a Car Store API built using **Express**, **TypeScript**, and **MongoDB** with **Mongoose**.
+This project is a Car Store management Application API built using **Express**, **TypeScript**, and **MongoDB** with **Mongoose**.
 The application allows CRUD operations for managing cars and orders, provides inventory management, and calculates revenue using MongoDB aggregation.

 ## Features

+- **Authenticatin**: Role based Auth, JWT, Access Token, Refresh Token, Change Password.
+- **User Management**: Create, read, update, delete, and search for user.
 - **Car Management**: Create, read, update, delete, and search for cars.
 - **Order Management**: Place orders and automatically manage car inventory.
 - **Revenue Calculation**: Calculate total revenue using MongoDB aggregation.